JeffDeCola/my-cheat-sheets/dns-cheat-sheet/README.md

 * /etc/bind/db.root -  _Describes the root name servers in the world._

-## DNSmasq - LIGHTWEIGHT NAMESERVER AND DHCP FOR LINUX
+## SERVER - DNSmasq - LIGHTWEIGHT NAMESERVER AND DHCP FOR LINUX

 Another name server that is simple and lightweight is `DNSmasq` that also does DHCP.

-## CACHING NAMERSERVER
+## SERVER - CACHING NAME SERVER

 Sometimes a name server will just cahce off another name server.

-## CLIENT DNS
+## CLIENT / RESOLVER

 The client DNS is called a DNS resolver.
 And the config file is `resolv.conf`.

-## CLIENT DNS CONFIGURATION - /ETC/RESOLV.CONF
+## CLIENT - RESOLVER CONFIGURATION (/etc/resolve.conf)

 The configuration file for DNS resolver (the client DNS).